Code of Ethics

 Schools have entrusted us to assist them in the education development of their youth through athletics.
-The proper operation of such a process requires that officials be independent, impartial and responsible to people they serve.
-In recognition of these expectations there is hereby established a Code of Ethics for all officials.
+The proper operation of such a process requires that officials be independent, impartial, and responsible to the people they serve.
+In recognition of these expectations, there is hereby established a Code of Ethics for all officials.
 The purpose of the code is to establish guidelines for ethical standards of conduct for all officials.

 NFHS Officials Code of Ethics